- Join a walking tour of Buenos Aires and visit some of the city's most iconic sites

-|Day 2||Full-Day Buenos Aires Walking Tour||Buenos Aires|
+|Day 2||Buenos Aires Walking Tour||Buenos Aires|

-|Day 3||Fly from Buenos Aires to Puerto Iguazú||Puerto Iguazu|
+|Day 3||Fly to Puerto Iguazú, Explore||Puerto Iguazú|

-|Day 6||From Iguazu Falls to Buenos Aires & Tango Show||Buenos Aires|
+|Day 6||Return to Buenos Aires, Evening Tango Performance||Buenos Aires|

-|Day 7||Departing Buenos Aires|
+|Day 7||Depart Buenos Aires|

-Day 1: Arrival in Buenos Aires - Explore the City
+Day 1: Arrive in Buenos Aires, Explore

 Welcome to Argentina!
-Renowned as the "Paris of South America," and the "Queen of El Plata," the capital city of Buenos Aires is defined by passion.
+Renowned as the "Paris of South America" and the "Queen of El Plata," the capital city of Buenos Aires is defined by passion.
 This is exemplified in the rich tango heritage and its citizens' limitless enthusiasm for fútbol (soccer), which is far and away the country's most popular sport.

-When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel where you can relax after a long flight.
+When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel, where you can relax after a long flight.
 But make no mistake: the city will beckon you.
 So after a quick recharge, be sure to venture out into the welcoming arms of Buenos Aires and explore.
 The best starting point would be the city center.

 Suggested activities include:

-Visit the Obelisco, which might be the most famous icon of the city.
+- Visit the Obelisco, which might be the most famous icon of the city.
 This obelisk (which even Argentines admit is a little too reminiscent of the Washington Monument) is worth a visit for its location alone.
 It sits right in the middle of Avenida 9 de Julio, which boasts a whopping 16 lanes, making it the widest city street in the world.

 - Stop by the Teatro Colon, one of South America's premier opera houses.
 The horseshoe-shaped gallery features 2,487 seats and incredible acoustics.
 Even if you plan on taking a tour or catching a show here on another day, it's always breathtaking to pass by its exterior.
 The Colon's neoclassical facade has been the face of one of the most handsome buildings in Buenos Aires since its opening in 1908.

-Stroll Puerto Madero, an upscale waterfront neighborhood adjacent to downtown.
+- Stroll Puerto Madero, an upscale waterfront neighborhood adjacent to downtown.
 Puerto Madero may be the "new money" finance center of Buenos Aires, but it's also one of the most pleasant walking areas in a city famous for its walking areas.
-A romantic stroll involves walking over the canal on the Puente de Mujer ("Woman's Bridge") at sunset.
+A romantic stroll involves walking over the canal on the Puente de Mujer (Woman's Bridge) at sunset.

 - Dine at an Argentine steakhouse or parilla.
 When night falls and dinnertime arrives, do like the locals and enjoy a thick, juicy steak (Argentina has some of the best beef in the world) drizzled with the nation's famous chimichurri (a garlic, herb, and vinegar sauce).
 Know that Buenos Aires is a culture that thrives after dark, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.

-Day 2: Full-Day Buenos Aires Walking Tour
+Day 2: Buenos Aires Walking Tour

 To properly experience Buenos Aires, you must do so on foot.
-So after a fortifying breakfast prepare yourself for a day of walking and sightseeing throughout this European-inspired metropolis.
+So after a fortifying breakfast, prepare yourself for a day of walking and sightseeing throughout this European-inspired metropolis.
 You'll hit all the main points of interest, aided every step of the way by an English-speaking guide.

 Some highlights of the walking tour include:

-Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
+- Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
 This leafy plaza, anchored by a majestic ombú tree, is named after one of the heroes of Argentina's independence movement, General José de San Martín.

-The Obelisco, an icon that sits at the nexus of the city where the 16 lanes of Ave.
+- The Obelisco, an icon that sits at the nexus of the city where the 16 lanes of Ave.
 9 de Julio cross bustling Corrientes Ave.
 Here you'll find Buenos Aires' theater and music district.
-It's a hub of activity any day of the week but it's particularly alive on weekend evenings.
+It's a hub of activity any day of the week, but it's particularly alive on weekend evenings.

-Colón Theatre, a nearly 2,500-seat teatro that is perpetually vying with Rio de Janeiro's Theatro Municipal for the title of the most opulent opera house in South America.
+- Colón Theatre, a nearly 2,500-seat teatro that is perpetually vying with Río de Janeiro's Theatro Municipal for the title of the most opulent opera house in South America.
 The building's elegant neoclassical exterior and pitch-perfect interior acoustics make this building a must-visit.

-Plaza de Mayo, which is Buenos Aires' main square and home to the Casa Rosada, Argentina's presidential palace.
+- Plaza de Mayo, which is Buenos Aires' main square and home to the Casa Rosada, Argentina's presidential palace.
 The plaza is the site of some famous events, including the May Revolution of 1810 that kicked off this former Spanish colony's quest for independence.
-The famous "pink house" (as the presidential palace is colloquially known), is also rife with history.
+The famous "pink house" (as the presidential palace is colloquially known) is also rife with history.
 It's on the front balcony that dictator Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.
 Ultimately it was she who won the hearts and minds of the Argentine people.

-Metropolitan Cathedral, is the principal Catholic church in the city and another historic building that also faces the Plaza de Mayo.
-It was consecrated in 1791 but its earliest origins date back to the late 16th century when a humble chapel first sat on the current site.
+- Metropolitan Cathedral, is the principal Catholic church in the city and another historic building that also faces the Plaza de Mayo.
+It was consecrated in 1791, but its earliest origins date back to the late 16th century when a humble chapel first sat on the current site.

-Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
+- Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
 Some upscale restaurants can be found here, as can Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."

-Barrio La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
-The area is known for La Bombonera the stadium of one of two principal soccer teams in the city: Boca Juniors.
+- Barrio La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
+The area is known for La Bombonera, the stadium of one of two principal soccer teams in the city: Boca Juniors.
 It's also home to colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.

-- Cementerio de Recoleta, this sprawling cemetery is located in the "old money" enclave of Barrio Recoleta.
+- Cementerio de Recoleta, this sprawling cemetery, is located in the "old money" enclave of Barrio Recoleta.
 It's filled with the ornate mausoleums of famous, notable, and wealthy Argentines from throughout history.
 It also happens to be where Evita Perón is interned.

-Day 3: Fly from Buenos Aires to Puerto Iguazú
+Day 3: Fly to Puerto Iguazú, Explore

 After breakfast, you will be transferred to the Buenos Aires airport for your flight to Puerto Iguazú.
-This city is home to the Argentinian side of Iguazú falls, the world's largest waterfall system.
+This city is home to the Argentinian side of Iguazú Falls, the world's largest waterfall system.
 Upon arrival in Puerto Iguazú, you will be transferred to your hotel.

 You will have the rest of the day free to relax, visit the Three Borders Landmark in the tri-border area between Argentina, Brazil, and Paraguay, and enjoy a panoramic view of Iguazú Falls from the walking paths surrounding the cascades.

-Day 4: Iguazú Falls - Argentine Side
+Day 4: Explore Iguazú Falls (Argentine Side)

-After breakfast, a driver will pick you up and transfer you to the entrance of Iguazú National Park, on the Argentine side of the falls.
+After breakfast, a driver will pick you up and transfer you to the entrance of Iguazú National Park on the Argentine side of the falls.
 This is where you will begin the day's adventure.
 It's a full-day excursion that involves traversing three circuit routes around the falls, each offering exceptional vantage points from which to view this magnificent natural wonder.